AgostinoFerrara/IPSO-MAC/README.md

 This is a restored version of the IPSO V.2.1 program, developed
 in 1988-90.
 Because it is NOT an update, the behaviour
 of the original version have been deliberately retained.

+Double click on   'IPSO_start.command'  to start the program

 ==============================================================
 IPSO was written in GW-Basic 1.1